-, Light Wells & the Floors they Rise There are no light wells in this premises.
-Through Atria & the Floors they No atria have been created/included within this premises.
-Rise Through No atria have been created/included within this premises.
-Passenger and Disabled Access There are no passenger lifts installed within this premises.
-Platform Lifts (DAPL) Lifts for Fire Fighter's There are no Fire Fighting lifts installed within this promises Use There are no Fire Fighting lifts installed within this premises.
-Evacuation Aids There are no evacuation aids installed within the premises.
-Mains Electrical The mains electrical incomer is enclosed in 30 minute fire resisting Incomer construction.
-Electrical Distribution The EDB is located in a compartmented separate cupboard which is kept Boards (EDB) location secure.
-Protection Offered to Electrical Distribution EDB's are separated from the means of escape by fire resisting construction.
-Boards (EDB) Heating/Cooling Plant There is no communal heating in this premises.
-Heating/Cooling Plant Net applicable Protection Not applicable.
-Gas Mains and Meters No gas supply or meters could be located.
-Storage of Heating & Fuels are not stored an eite Generator Fuel Oil Fuels are not stored on site.
-Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment. ,
+Light Wells & the Floors they Rise There are no light wells in this premises.
+Through Atria & the Floors they No atria have been created/included within this pre misos Rise Through IIIISES.
+Passenger and There is one passenger lift at this promises and so nuce the following floors: Disabled Access There is one passenger lift at this premises and set One lift serves all floors. ives the following floors, Platform Lifts (DAPL) Lifts for Fire Fighter's There is one fire fighting lift at the premises located l at; Use Main lobby.
+Evacuation Aids There are no evacuation aids installed within the pr remises.
+Mains Electrical The mains electrical incomer is enclosed in 30 min ute fire resisting Incomer construction.
+Electrical Distribution The EDB is located in a compartmented separate of cupboard which is kept Boards (EDB) location secure.
+Protection Offered to Electrical Distribution EDB's are separated from the means of escape by EDB's are separated from the means of escape by fire resisting construction.
+Boards (EDB) Heating/Cooling Plant Heating/Cooling Plant Net applies his Protection Not applicable.
+Gas Mains and Meters There is no gas main supply to this premises or the areas being assessed.
+Storage of Heating & Fuels are not stored on site.
+Generator Fuel Oil Alternative Power There were no alternative power supplies brought to to the notice of the Supplies assessor at the time of the assessment.

-5 FIRE SAFETY MANAGEMENT
+FIRE SAFETY MANAGEMENT